Question 1 of 10

 Tree height is the foundation of our carbon math.
 For artificial trees, every extra foot means significantly more plastic and metal was manufactured and shipped, drastically increasing its carbon cost.
 For real trees, height tells us exactly how many years the tree spent actively absorbing carbon on the farm, as well as how much heavy wood you have to transport and dispose of.

-Question 2: How many miles away is your nearest real‑tree farm?
+Question 2: How many miles away are these locations?

 Why this question?

-Transportation is the hidden carbon cost of a real tree.
-Driving a gas-powered vehicle 40 miles to a rural farm can actually produce more emissions than the tree itself absorbed while growing!
+Transportation is the hidden carbon cost of a tree.
+Driving a gas-powered vehicle long distances can actually produce more emissions than the tree itself absorbed while growing.
+Note that rented trees require two trips—one to pick it up, and one to return it after the holidays.

 Why this question?